Top 3 Temples in Bangkok You Can’t Miss!

 Tips Before Visiting The Grand Palace

-- The dress code is extremely strict!
+The dress code is extremely strict!
 Both men and women need to have their shoulders and knees covered.
-You will find vendors selling pants across the street that are extremely over-priced since so many tourists make this mistake!
+You will find vendors selling pants across the street that are extremely overpriced since so many tourists make this mistake!

-- Go early.
+Go early.
 This place will be packed at any time of the day, but the earlier you go the better.
+Visit this temple first.
+It’s a good starting point that is close to the rest of the temples!

-- Bargain with all tuk-tuk drivers and vendors outside the temple.
+Bargain with all tuk-tuk drivers and vendors outside the temple.
 It’s essential to do all over Thailand as a matter of fact!
 I must mention, however, to be fair with the price you offer.

 Address: Na Phra Lan Rd, Khwaeng Phra Borom Maha Ratchawang, Khet Phra Nakhon, Krung Thep Maha Nakhon 10200, Thailand